djsudduth/keep-it-markdown/README.md

 ```bash
 > python kim.py -c
 ```
+if the note has no title or text in the body then the date will be used as default.

 #### Overwriting or Skipping
 KIM by default does not overwrite markdown files when exporting, principally because Keep notes can have the same titles.
 KIM will try to rename duplicate notes.
 However, notes can be overwritten with